-AASB 13.93(e)(iv) AASB 13.95 Additional consequential narrative disclosures are required when assets transfer levels in the fair value hierarchy.
-An asset deemed surplus and in the process of preparation for disposal may change levels in the fair value hierarchy.
+AASB 13.93(e)(iv) Transfers in fair value hierarchy AASB 13 95

+Additional consequential narrative disclosures are required when assets transfer between levels in the fair value hierarchy.
+An asset deemed surplus and in the process of preparation for disposal may require a change to certain levels in the fair value hierarchy.